open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

   schemaVersion: v2
 ```

-The other elements listed as `layer`s describe the blobs for the local resources stored along with the component version.
+The other elements listed as `layers` describe the blobs for the local resources stored along with the component version.
 The digests can be seen in the `localReference` attributes of the component descriptor.

 </details>